GlobalGAP: Traceability a key part of meeting the expanded scope of “sustainability”

 Lem said the FAO has been developing guidance documents on sustainability issues for aquaculture and the seafood industry, and that in July, the FAO’s Committee on Fisheries will be examining how to create standards that various sustainability and certification organizations can use as guideposts.

 The FAO standards have long been central to both seafood companies and certification schemes.
-Particularly, the FAO’s sustainable development goals (SDGs) have been guideposts for companies and nonprofits, and seafood SDG 14 – “Life Under Water” – specifically has been a key document.
+Particularly, the FAO’s sustainable development goals (SDGs) have been guideposts for companies and nonprofits, with SDG 14 – “Life Under Water” – specifically serving as a key marker.
 According to Lem, this builds on FAO's collaboration with fisheries organizations in the past.

 “Something we have developed on aquaculture in particular – guidance on sustainable aquaculture – includes guidance on all these different dimensions of sustainability,” Lem said.
 “We are confident that that will go through and be at a later stage adopted at a national level and become part of national legislation.”